 The video clips were a good way of demonstrating the advantages of forgiveness.
 The frequent recap of the key points solidified those points in the memory.
 Jon has a good clear teaching style.
 I don’t really have any suggestions here as the course was informative, interactive and well-organised – nothing to improve in my view! [from a City Law Firm]

-The previous (public) Forgiveness@Work seminar was:
+The last (public) Forgiveness@Work seminar was:

 Forgiveness@Work is derived from The Relationships Course, which was delivered to respective departments within Schroders and Man Group during the noughties.
 (At one point it also served as a module on the Birmingham Business School MBA syllabus.)